kevinsewell/aronim-bookstore/docs/adr/019_logging_framework_and_standards.md

-# ADR-017: Logging Framework and Standards for Spring Boot Application
+# ADR-019: Logging Framework and Standards for Spring Boot Application

 ## Status
 Accepted

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 Our Spring Boot application requires a comprehensive and consistent logging approach to support development, debugging, monitoring, and troubleshooting.
 We need a logging strategy that: